Airbnb reverses on delisting Israeli settlements, won't profit off West Bank

 Airbnb has denied that its West Bank delisting plan had targeted Israel in general.
 “Airbnb has never boycotted Israel, Israeli businesses, or the more than 20,000 Israeli hosts who are active on the Airbnb platform”, the company statement said.

-Writing by Dan Williams; Editing by Dan Grebler
+Reporting by Dan Williams in Jerusalem and Brendan Pierson in New York; Editing by Dan Grebler